Since starting medical school three years ago, there’s one question I’ve been obsessed with; “how can I study medicine more effectively?”

 How you can use active recall to study medicine

-Here are a few ways you can use active recall to better remember things fast…
+Here are several active recall strategies you can use to better remember things fast…

 This one’s simple.
 Instead of note-taking, you write simple questions.